redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

   - str, Specify the full VM UUID if multiple VMs in your cluster have the same name as `provision_vcenter_vm_name`.
 Optional.

 - **provision_vcenter_vm_password**:
   - str, Specify the password used to access this appliance once its deployed.
-Required.
+Required if the VM does not already exist.
   - This password is used for SSH access (username: root) if its enabled, as well as web GUI access (username: administrator@vsphere.local)

 - **provision_vcenter_vm_datastore**: